Skip to content

 Plain Language Topic Input

-One line in plain language is all Ranko needs to get started.
-No keyword seed lists, no comma separated inputs, no required taxonomy.
-Type the topic the way you would say it in conversation and the planner takes it from there, which means the team can start planning at the speed of thinking instead of the speed of spreadsheet wrangling.
+One line in plain language is all Ranko needs.
+No keyword seed lists, no taxonomy.
+Type the topic the way you would say it.

 Google Search Mining